chanhman/alucio/content/company.md

   introduce new medical therapies that result in better patient outcomes and improve lives..
 team__heading: Team
-team__description: Alucio is led by a dedicated and experienced management team that has successfully built and scaled other leading technology companies with the life science space.
-Cumulatively, the Alucio executive team possesses over 75 years of relevant life science industry experience.
+team__description: "Alucio is led by a dedicated and experienced management team that has successfully built and scaled other leading technology companies with the life science space. "
 productAdvisoryBoard__heading: Product Advisory Board
-productAdvisoryBoard__description: >-
-  The Alucio Product Advisory Board (PAB) is made up of a cross-section of experienced life science professionals with relevant backgrounds in medical affairs and field medical positions within leading life science companies.

-  The PAB team provides subject matter expertise and actively consults with Alucio leadership on product direction and marketing strategy.
-We are very fortunate to have this talented group of industry professionals supporting our efforts.
 advisoryBoardMembers:
   - picture: /static/ginny.jpeg
     name: Ginny Spadoni, Pharm.D.